DestinyItemManager/dim-mobile-client/README.md

 	* Transpiles the TypeScript code to ES2015 JavaScript.
 	* Transpiles the ES2015 JavaScript to ES5 JavaScript.
 	* Bundles the Module syntax of ES2015 to SystemJS.
-2. clean:build
+2. bundle
+	* Calls the build task.
+	* Bundles the files in the /build folder and published them into the /www/js folder.
+3. clean
-	* Cleans the build folder.
+	* Cleans the /build folder.